openwhyd/openwhyd/docs/API.md

 - nbLikes: (if `countLikes` set to true and `id` provided) number of tracks liked by this user
 - nbSubscriptions: (if `includeSubscr` set to true) number of subscriptions of this user
 - **lastArtists**: (if `includeTags` set to true) an array of artist names, extracted from the user's last posts
-- fbId: id of the facebook user connected to this account
-- fbTok: last session token received from connecting to facebook (used for fb requests)
 - **twId**: Twitter handle connected to this openwhyd account
 - **twTok**: last session token received from connecting to Twitter
 - **twSec**: last session secret received from connecting to Twitter